-The Health Foundation for Western & Central New York invites proposals from grassroots organizations and community groups who are working to build livable, age-friendly neighborhoods.
-Age-Friendly: Go Local will support initiatives that are built on the key principles of age-friendliness, livability, and equity to improve the lives and health of residents in their communities.
+The Health Foundation for Western & Central New York invites proposals from grassroots and community-based organizations who are working to build age-friendly neighborhoods that promote health equity.

 All application materials should be submitted to GoLocal@nyam.org

-Be a nonprofit organization with 501(c)3 status or affiliated with one who can receive and manage grant funds on their behalf.
-If you need help connecting with a 501(c)3, we can assist you.
+- Be a nonprofit organization with 501(c)3 status or affiliated with one who can receive and manage grant funds on their behalf.
+If you need help connecting with a 501(c)3, we may be able to assist you.